· 28 May 2019 ·

 The article Burghley’s Bribe, De Vere’s Dower? in the Sources below has more details, but TL;DR: the Lord Treasurer of England was conspiring to pay his daughter’s dowry with gold he’d been promised as a kickback by a Spanish agent, in return for better terms for Spain in the negotiations that led to the Bristol trade treaty.
 Burghley’s scheme was for me to take all the risk by collecting and transporting my own money, while he kept his hands and his reputation clean at home.
-Of course something was rotten in the city of Dunkirk, and when I got there nobody knew anything.
+Of course something was rotten in the city of Dunkirk; when I got there no one knew anything about any gold.
 I couldn’t stay to investigate, I had to get to George.

 I’m aware that Johannes Shakyspere suum illicitum sterculinium fecit in MDLII, a dozen years before his boy was born.
 (The original Stratford court citation calls the dungheap a sterquinarium, but sterculinium is better Latin.)
 John had presumably cleaned up his smelly mess by MDLXXIV, since no additional fines in the town records have been discovered.
 I’m not letting it spoil my anecdote.
 Twelve years too late is the same sort of self-serving, incorrect temporal shift that Stratford likes to impose upon my plays.
 At least I know when I’m joking.

 John Shakspere’s public reprimand comes down to us from the National Archives by way of the Shakespeare Documented [sic] exhibition and website, put-on by the Folger.
-I was amused to notice the writer of this obsequious apologia for the forbidden midden of Shakspere père.
+I was amused to note the writer of this obsequious apologia for the forbidden midden of Shakspere père.
 A man I’m accustomed to finding behind a poison-filled pen aimed directly at me, Professor Emeritus (of English, not history) Alan Nelson is the cited source for most of the information in my hostile Wikipedia entry.
 He is the credited writer of my malignant ODNB entry.
-He is the author of a monstrously adversarial full-length biography so slanted and slipshod that it can’t stand upright.
+He is the author of a monstrously adversarial biography so slanted and slipshod that it can’t stand upright.
 There’s more, but that’s more than enough.
-When I take time to ponder his antipathy, extraordinary even by Stratfordian standards, I wonder why the not-so-gentleman doth protest so much.
+His malicious antipathy, extraordinary even by Stratfordian standards, makes me wonder why the not-so-gentleman doth protest so much.
 There must be Arundel blood in his pedigree.